 Elizabeth Warren endorses former rival Joe Biden for president

-Washington — Democratic Senator Elizabeth Warren endorsed Joe Biden for president on Wednesday, becoming the last of the major 2020 Democratic presidential candidates to throw their support behind the former vice president.
+Washington — Democratic Senator Elizabeth Warren endorsed Joe Biden for president on Wednesday, becoming the final major 2020 Democratic presidential candidates to throw their support behind the former vice president and marking Biden's third key endorsement this week.

 "In this moment of crisis, it's more important than ever that the next president restores Americans' faith in good, effective government," Warren said in a video announcing her endorsement.
 "Joe Biden has spent nearly his entirely life in public service.
 He knows that a government run with integrity, competence and heart will save lives and save livelihoods."